CodesbySaniya/python-practice/README.md

 I continuously update this repository by:

-* Learning new Python concepts
+✅ Learning new Python concepts
-* Solving interview questions
+✅ Practicing coding problems
-* Building mini projects
+✅ Building mini projects
-* Improving problem-solving skills
+✅ Improving problem-solving skills
+✅ Preparing for technical interviews

-This repository represents my consistent progress in programming. 🚀
+This repository represents my consistent progress in programming and AI/ML preparation. 🚀

 ---

-⭐ If you find this repository helpful, feel free to explore it!
+⭐ Thank you for visiting my repository!

 **Happy Coding! 🐍**